ChinaKnowledge.de -

 It was translated into Chinese during the Tang period 唐 (618-907) by Divākara (Ch.
 Dipoheluo 地婆訶羅, 613-687).
 An earlier Chinese translation exists under the title Foshuo puyao jing 佛說普曜經, translated by Dharmarakṣa (Ch.
 Zhu Fahu 竺法護, c.
 229-306) during the Western Jin period 西晉 (265-316).

-The work consists of twelve juan and twenty-seven chapters (pin 品.)
-Its main purpose is to expound the Eight Major Events (baxiang 八相) in the Buddha's life, including his descent into the world, birth, renunciation, awakening, and turning of the Wheel of Dharma.
+The work comprises twelve juan and twenty-seven chapters (pin 品).
+Its primary aim is to elaborate on the Eight Stages (baxiang 八相) in the Buddha's life, including his descent into the world, birth, renunciation, awakening, and turning of the Wheel of Dharma.

 Sources: